WHERE TO EAT

 Ynyshir Restaurant – View site

-A Michelin starred restaurant on the Dyfi estuary, this hidden gem serves up a 20-course meal that will blow your mind!
-A must try, it’ll set you back a fair few quid but you’ll have the experience of a lifetime!
+A 2 Michelin starred restaurant ran by chef patron Gareth Ward.
+This hidden gem serves a 30+ course tasting menu that will blow your mind!
+A must try if you are a foodie!
+Expect meat, fish and banging flavours.
+The menu is set, so they are unable to accommodate any dietary requirements.
+It’ll set you back a few quid, but you’ll have the experience of a lifetime!

 WHERE TO STAY